-UL research fellow, Dr Mark Dalton has collaborated with high-potential Irish start-up company, GenCell Biosystems to develop next generation genetic analysis technology.
-This research partnership helps to deliver technological edge to enable Irish industry compete on a global scale.
+UL research fellow, Dr. Mark Dalton has collaborated with a high-potential Irish start-up company, GenCell Biosystems to develop next-generation genetic analysis technology.
+This research partnership helps to deliver technological edge to enable Irish industry to compete on a global scale.
 The Limerick-based GenCell recently announced a major with Brazilian partners to develop new clinical screening systems to address that country's healthcare needs.

 Genetic testing technology is used in a wide range of industries including; drug discovery, agricultural biotechnology, medical genomics and molecular diagnostics.
 The global DNA diagnostics industry is estimated to be worth US$10 billion*.

-Dr Dalton explains; “Temperature control is a critical component in establishing the necessary conditions for performing genetic analysis.
-By partnering with Stokes Institute, GenCell have developed a technology which will deliver highly accurate temperature control resulting in faster and more cost effective genetic analysis for the global market.
+Dr. Dalton explains; “Temperature control is a critical component in establishing the necessary conditions for performing genetic analysis.
+By partnering with Stokes Institute, GenCell have developed a technology that will deliver highly accurate temperature control resulting in faster and more cost-effective genetic analysis for the global market.
 GenCell is focused on building a successful Irish biotech company and collaboration with the Stokes Institute definitely delivers a technological edge to help compete better internationally.”

 *DNA Diagnostics US$10bn (BCC research 2008 figures)